Table of Contents

 Final Tip:

-Always wash your hands after handling peppers.
-Trust me, your future self will thank you when they realize they still have vision and bodily function intact.
+Always wash hands thoroughly after handling peppers.
+Your future self will thank you when vision and bodily functions remain intact.